 UV light is harmful to plants, just like it is to humans.
+There is a concern that this light can cause cancer, with prolonged exposure.
 That said, in being harmful, it can actually bring about positive side effects.

 For example, when cannabis plants are exposed to UV light, they create resin to protect themselves from the harmful rays.
 This makes the buds more potent.